Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 ### Application-Based Firewalls

-[[Firewalls]] can also run as software on any type of computing host.
+[[firewall]] can also run as software on any type of computing host.
 There are several types of application-based firewalls:

 -   **Host-based** firewall (or personal firewall)—implemented as a software application running on a single host designed to protect that host only.
 As well as enforcing packet filtering ACLs, a personal firewall can be used to allow or deny software processes from accessing the network.
 -   **Application** firewall—software designed to run on a server to protect a particular application only (a web server firewall, for instance, or a firewall designed to protect an SQL Server database).
 This is a type of host-based firewall and would typically be deployed in addition to a network firewall.